RealTime Context Engine

 Cross-Platform Music Synchronization: A Monthly Automated Pipeline

-The pipeline is automated to run monthly via Apache Airflow, ensuring periodic synchronization of liked songs.
+The pipeline is automated to run monthly via Apache Airflow, ensuring periodic synchronization

-Future enhancements include further integration with Apache Airflow for automation, development of a React App for a user-friendly interface, and enhanced error handling mechanisms.
+of a React App for a user-friendly interface, and enhanced error handling mechanisms.

 python/libraries: